Stress is America’s #1 Health Problem

 Survival techniques from our ancestors used their Stress

-These been exquisitely honed over the course of Mankind’s evolution to be able to save lives.
+These Stress responses have been exquisitely honed over the course of Mankind's evolution to be able to save lives.
 This being said modern stress is different from being eaten by a saber-toothed cat.
 Modern stress comes for getting stuck in traffic, fights family members, that often occur several times a day.